wtclarke/spec2nii/README.md

 A program for multi-format conversion of in vivo MRS to the [NIfTI-MRS format](https://github.com/wexeee/mrs_nifti_standard).

+## About

 This program was inspired by the imaging DICOM to NIfTI converter [dcm2niix](https://github.com/rordenlab/dcm2niix) developed by Chris Rorden.
 All MRS(I) orientations are tested with images converted using dcm2niix.
 I consider the combination of images converted using dcm2niix and displayed in [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) the de facto standard.

+## Citing Spec2nii

+If you use `spec2nii` or the [NIfTI-MRS](https://github.com/wexeee/mrs_nifti_standard) format in your work please cite:

+    `Clarke WT, Bell TK, Emir UE, Mikkelsen M, Oeltzschner G, Shamaei A, Soher BJ, Wilson M. NIfTI-MRS: A standard data format for magnetic resonance spectroscopy.
+Magn Reson Med.
+2022. doi: 10.1002/mrm.29418.`

+## Visualising output

-Visualisation of MRS converted by spec2nii can be carried out with a recent (>0.31.0) version of FSLeyes.
+Visualisation of MRS data converted by spec2nii to NIfTI-MRS can be carried out with a recent (>0.31.0) version of FSLeyes.
 A FSLeyes plugin for NIfTI-MRS is now available:
 - [Gitlab](https://git.fmrib.ox.ac.uk/wclarke/fsleyes-plugin-mrs),
 - `conda install -c conda-forge fsleyes-plugin-mrs`,
 - `pip install fsleyes-plugin-mrs`.